 - Chapter one describes the complexity of trilingualism and makes it clear that equal competence of all three languages is an unlikely outcome.

-- Chapter two outlines questions that need to be considered when deciding to raise children with multiple languages from choosing names and deciding on citizenship to preparation of home language materials and evaluation of potential support.
+- Chapter two outlines questions that need to be considered when deciding to raise children with multiple languages from choosing names and deciding on citizenship to the preparation of home language materials and evaluation of potential support.

 - Chapters three to five chronologically cover different ages of the children’s lives, each chapter focusing on age-specific strategies and challenges.